brittpinder/ios-reference/other/networking/README.md

 ## [URLSession](https://developer.apple.com/documentation/foundation/urlsession)

-Suppose we wanted to create a simple application that fetched jokes from the internet and displayed them on screen with the click of a button:
+Suppose we wanted to create a simple application that fetches a joke from the internet ([Official Joke API](https://github.com/15Dkatz/official_joke_api)) and displays it on screen with the click of a button:

 ![](images/1.png)